Economics and Business Studies

 Students develop a greater understanding of financial markets and will be quicker to realise how much the taxman (or woman) is taking from their salary.
 Economics will equip students with the skills to participate successfully in the increasingly knowledge-based and interdependent global economy of the twenty-first century.
 Business success and failure is continually evolving in a fascinating way and the department is dynamic in making these ideas come alive in the classroom.

 The study of how markets work and knowledge of the national economy is essential to understanding the world in which students will eventually live and work.
-Not a day passes where economic issues are absent from newspapers.
-From discussions on road pricing, the fees charged for university study, or the Bank of England’s interest rate decision – it’s not difficult to see why nationally, Economics was the fastest growing A Level in 2013.
-Economics is an intellectually challenging but rewarding subject where students will be expected to develop logical thought and their skill of reasoned problem solving.
+Not a day passes where economic issues are absent from the news.
+From discussions on road pricing, the fees charged for university study, or the Bank of England’s interest rate decision – it’s not difficult to see why economics is an intellectually challenging but rewarding subject where students will be expected to develop logical thought and their skill of reasoned problem solving.
 The relevance of Economics makes it a fascinating addition to any choice of A Levels.

 To give an idea of the exam results which pupils at Ipswich School achieve at A Level, we have provided an average of the results in Economics over the most recent three year period (2015, 2016 and 2017).
 Economics - % A*- B = 81%